 Dust can have a variety of health and amenity (nuisance) impacts depending upon the concentration, size of particles and the duration of exposure.
 Elevated levels of particles less than PM10 (including PM2.5) are of greater health concern than larger particles as they can reach the air sacs in the lungs.
 Whereas, amenity impacts are associated with PM10 and greater.
 These larger particles tend to settle out of the air close to its source.

 Collectively, the total of all particles suspended in the air is referred to as Total Suspended Particulate (TSP) matter.
-When these particles settle out of the air over a given area and time under the influence of gravity it is referred to as deposited dust.
+When these particles settle out of the air they are referred to as deposited dust.
 Generally, deposited dust can include particles of any size, but often comprises particles larger than 20 microns in diameter (i.e. greater than PM10) that rapidly settle out of the air near its source (Qld Govt, 2017).

 Air quality standards

 The Queensland and Commonwealth Governments have set criteria for background (ambient) air quality, based on independent national and international studies, to ensure the ongoing health and wellbeing for communities and the environment.

 At the Commonwealth level, the National Environment Protection Measure for Ambient Air Quality establishes standards for a range of emissions, including dust particles.
 These standards have been adopted under Queensland law and are provided in the Environmental Protection (Air) Policy 2008.